wang-chen/wang-chen/README.md

 Starting from early 2022, I have been spending most of my spare time maintaining [PyPose](https://github.com/pypose).

-It is to connect classic robotics with modern learning methods.
+PyPose is to connect classic robotics with modern learning methods.

 See its documentation at https://pypose.org/doc.